awesome-pro/neon-website/content/docs/guides/quarkus-jdbc.md

 ## Configure a PostgreSQL data source

 Create a `.env` file in the root of your Quarkus project directory.
-Configure a JDBC data source using the components of your Neon database connection string and specifying the database kind as shown:
+Configure a JDBC data source using the components of your Unique database connection string and specifying the database kind as shown:

 ```shell shouldWrap
 QUARKUS_DATASOURCE_DB_KIND=postgresql